Vancouver Canucks: Logos and jerseys

 In 1997 the Canucks unveiled a new logo, in which a Haida-style orca breaking out of a patch of ice forms a stylized "C." The logo has been much-maligned, accused of being a blatant reference to their parent company, Orca Bay (now Canucks Sports and Entertainment).
-At the time, General Manager Pat Quinn discussed wanting to have a West Coast colour scheme, and overall West Coast themes in the logo; the colour scheme included blue, red and silver.
+At the time, general manager Pat Quinn discussed wanting to have a West Coast colour scheme, and overall West Coast themes in the logo; the colour scheme included blue, red and silver.
 Beginning in 2001, an alternate jersey was utilized, with contrasting shoulder patches and a blue-to-maroon graduated colour in the body.
 In 2006, these gradient-coloured alternate jerseys were officially replaced with the popular, royal blue "Stick-in-Rink" uniforms from the 1970s.

 Little more than halfway through the 2006–07 season, the Canucks announced that they would be changing their jerseys once again.
 The new uniform was unveiled prior to training camp, on August 29, 2007.
 It featured the same orca design present on their previous jerseys, but the colour scheme was changed to their "retro" colours of royal blue and kelly green.
 Additionally, the word "Vancouver" was added to the chest area above the orca.
 The actual jerseys themselves were changed to the Rbk Edge design, along with all other teams in the NHL.
-The introduction was largely greeted with disappointment from fans and sports commentators, who criticized the uniforms for looking like a "copy and paste" of those from the past.
 The Vancouver Sun described the new look as "decidedly unpopular."

 On November 14, 2008, prior to their Sport Celebrities Festival, the Canucks released their new RBK Edge Third Jersey.
 While staying with the colours of Vancouver, and combining the old with the new, the jersey looks very similar to their home jersey.
 The modernized "Stick-in-Rink" logo unveiled the previous year on the shoulder of the main jerseys is used as the main crest.
 On the shoulder, a "V" with the head of Johnny Canuck on top is used.
 This is the first time in team history since joining the NHL that Johnny Canuck has appeared on a Vancouver uniform.
 Sports Illustrated rated it 13th overall out of the 19 third jerseys released for the 2008 season.